lozanoFacundo/Portfolio/Virtual Assistant/README.md

 6- Sara.py: Importing all the necessary functions from the other files, I put together a simple structure based on If Statements that allow you to use the listener function, process with the engine, call the corresponding function, and respond with the function speaks.

+Being a custom Virtual Assistant, there are functions using APIs that require work on your part.
+I will leave a folder with functions with APIs like Spotify, Weather, etc where you should use your data.

 ==========================================================================================

 SPANISH: